 SRM files and directories must be closed before being renamed.
+If an SRM file is not closed and you try to rename it you will get an error.

-- Files are closed by ASSIGN...TO \ (explicitly closes an I/O path).
-All files except those opened with the PRINTER IS statement are also closed by RESET (SHIFT)-PAUSE or Shift)-Break).
+- Files are closed by ASSIGN ...
+TO \ (explicitly closes an I/O path).
+All files except those opened with the PRINTER IS statement are also closed by RESET ((SHIFT)-PAUSE) or (Shift)-Break).
 A PRINTER IS file can be closed by executing a PRINTER IS to another device or file.
 A PLOTTER IS file can also be closed by GINIT or PLOTTER IS to another device or file. - The current working directory is closed by an MSI to a different directory.